 The Fralin community docents are trained in a variety of museum education techniques, including the inquiry method.
-After completion of the required Docent Training Course, they lead tours for school groups and community organizations, and assist with the annual Writer's Eye competition and the Eyes on Art program for individuals with Alzheimer's.
+After completion of the required Docent Training Course, they lead tours for school groups and community organizations and assist with the annual Writer's Eye competition and the Eyes on Art program for individuals with Alzheimer's.

 After their initial training period, docents receive ongoing education from education staff, curators, and guest speakers on special exhibitions and the permanent collection.
-As a group, docents occasionally take field trips to other museums, and attend both regional and national museum education conferences.
+As a group, docents occasionally take field trips to other museums.
+Some docents also attend regional and national docent education conferences.

 Eyes on Art

 Continued exposure to art and music can slow the decline of persons with Alzheimer's disease and other memory disorders.
 Eyes on Art is an innovative program designed in partnership with the Arts Fusion Program of the Central and Western Virginia Chapter of the Alzheimer's Association, to engage people with Alzheimer's